marvinpac-it/velero-disaster-recovery-to-gke/README.md

 ```

 ## Deploy nginx ingress controller
-Pre-requisite, have the marvinpac.com wildcard certificate in a secret file called `mvp-tls-secret.yaml`
+Pre-requisite, have the marvinpac.com wildcard certificate in a secret file called `mvp-tls-secret.yaml` (found in Vaultwarden)

 ```
 $ k create ns ingress-nginx